 - Unit 4: Pathfinding.

-This unit presents different models used for implementing decision making in games, including decision trees and state machines.
-It also discusses the models for implementing knowledge uncertainty such as fuzzy logic and Markov systems.
+This unit presents different models used for implementing decision-making in games, such as decision trees and state machines.
+It also discusses the models for implementing knowledge uncertainty, such as fuzzy logic and Markov systems.

-This unit considers the implementation of advanced decision making behaviour such as goal-oriented behaviour, reasoning, and coordinating.
+This unit discusses the implementation of advanced decision-making behaviour, such as goal-oriented behaviour, reasoning and coordinating.

-This unit covers the basic concepts of learning mechanisms and presents some algorithms for implementing action prediction, decision learning, and reinforcement learning.
+This unit discusses the basic concepts of learning mechanisms and presents some algorithms for implementing action prediction, decision learning and reinforcement learning.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-- Detailed description of the requirements for the individual tutor-marked exercises
+- detailed description of the requirements for the individual assignments

-Additional supporting materials of interest to students of COMP 452 may occasionally be made available electronically.
+Additional supporting materials of interest to students in COMP 452 may be available in the online course.